kukuu/event-driven-architecture/README.md

 - Infrastructure as Code (IaC): Adopt IaC tools like Terraform or CloudFormation to manage and version infrastructure changes, ensuring consistent and reproducible deployments.

+## Addressing Technical Debt and Scaling Legacy Systems
+This solution provides a comprehensive roadmap to address technical debt and scale legacy systems.
+The gradual migration approach minimizes risks and ensures system availability, while observability and refactoring practices ensure long-term maintainability.
+By communicating trade-offs and balancing feature development with technical debt reduction, you ensure stakeholder buy-in and deliver measurable results.

+### Architecture

+_High-Level Overview:_

+- API Gateway: Acts as a single entry point, routing traffic to legacy systems or refactored microservices.

+- Microservices: Gradually replace legacy system functionality with scalable, loosely coupled services.

+- Caching Layer: Introduce Redis or Memcached for frequently accessed data.

+- Data Layer: Use database sharding/partitioning and replication to ensure performance.

+- Monitoring Tools: Implement tools like Prometheus and Grafana to track system performance and technical debt.
 ## Systems
 - Systems Design - https://github.com/kukuu/systems-design
 - Cloud Eco-systems - https://github.com/kukuu/cloud-eco-systems